 The ability to sell is the single most critical success factor of any hospitality and tourism firm.
 This course approaches sales from the practical and tactical ins and outs of how to sell products and services to a sophisticated marketplace and how to build and manage a sales force.
 This course consists of a study of sales management competencies designed for hospitality and tourism students.
 The course provides students with an understanding of the theory and practice of personal selling as used by hospitality organizations to develop long-term partnerships with customers and enhance students' ability to diagnose and address diverse problems and decisions that arise in developing and implementing a hospitality firm's selling strategy.

 This course is designed to provide instructions about managing a variety of food and beverage operations.
 Included are the history and development of restaurants; food production and menus; the size, scope and classification of restaurants; principles of American, French, Russian and English services; principles of menu- making; layout and design of restaurants; marketing and sales promotion; management of personnel and human relations; and food and beverage control procedures.
-Students will apply the management theories learned while supervising in the front- and back-of-the-house areas of the Hospitality Center restaurant and while managing special events during the semester.
-An optional exam by the National Restaurant Association is scheduled.
-Offered every year.
+Students will apply management quality theories learned while supervising front- and back-of-the-house areas of the Quill campus restaurant/special events while throughout the semester.
+A focus on analyzing current industry trends are examined to understand the principles of designing successful future trends for the food service industry.
+Course Offering: This is a hybrid course that requires in-seat- time one class period (75 minutes) and non-seat-time (on-line) one class period (75minutes) per week.
+Offered once a year during the Fall or Spring Semester as needed.

 This course provides students with an understanding of the fundamental principles of facilities planning, management and maintenance in all segments of the hospitality industry.
 Decision-making processes regarding planning, using facility management systems and taking cost-cutting measures in operations are studied.
 The interaction of management, engineering and maintenance also are explored.
 Offered every semester.